 Tell the class about a book that you have read that gives you information.

 Say whether you thought the book gave you too much or too little information.

-should read the book and why.
+Say whether you think your group should read the book and why.